dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
 ## January 11, 2021
 * Use change event and not keyup in designer
+* Add support for Is contact new? condition

 ## January 10, 2021
 * Convert events to use change vs keydown for right-click paste